 Excel keeps changing my numbers into dates.

-Sometimes importing data into spreadsheets can give you headaches.
-While this issue is not directly related to Datawrapper, it's a common and known issue with Excel – which can be frustrating and time-consuming: Excel is trained to "detect" formats, and sometimes the software wrongly assumes that a certain number represents a date.
+Sometimes importing data into spreadsheets can be a headache.
+While this issue is not directly related to Datawrapper, it's a common problem with Excel that can be frustrating and time-consuming: Excel is trained to "detect" formats, and sometimes the software wrongly assumes that a certain number represents a date.
 If you enter 12/2, it will change to 2-Dec or 12.
 Feb.
-If you then ask Excel to change the format to "Text", it shows you a weird high number like 44239.
+If you then ask Excel to change the format to "Text," it shows you a weird high number like 44239.

 How to get around this in Excel